 Fair Value Measurements.
 Fair value is determined based on the assumptions marketplace participants use in pricing an asset or liability.
 We use a three level fair value hierarchy to prioritize the inputs used in valuation techniques between observable inputs that reflect quoted prices in active markets, inputs other than quoted prices with observable market data and unobservable data (e.g., a company’s own data).

 Assets and Liabilities Measured at Fair Value on a Nonrecurring Basis.
-We completed multiple acquisitions during the three months ended March 31, 2022 and the year ended December 31, 2021.
-The values of certain assets acquired were recorded at fair value using Level 3 inputs.
+We completed two acquisitions during the nine months ended September 30, 2023 and multiple acquisitions during the year ended December 31, 2022.
+The values of net assets acquired were recorded at fair value using Level 3 inputs.
 The majority of the related current assets acquired and liabilities assumed were recorded at their carrying values as of the date of acquisition, as their carrying values approximated their fair values due to their short-term nature.
 The fair values of definite-lived intangible assets acquired in these acquisitions were estimated primarily based on the income approach.
 The income approach estimates fair value based on the present value of the cash flows that the assets are expected to generate in the future.
 We developed internal estimates for the expected cash flows and discount rates in the present value calculations.